dsktschy/laravel-mix-ejs/README.md

 Type: `object`

-Overwrites the parameters used in the template.
+Overwrites the parameters used in the templates.

 ```js
 mix.ejs(